ih57452/flutter_tether/docs/docs/additional_features/feed_provider.md

    - A `FamilyStreamNotifier` (from Riverpod) that manages the state of a feed based on the provided `FeedStreamNotifierSettings`.
    - It handles:
-     - Fetching initial data.
+     - Fetching initial data with count tracking.
-     - Fetching subsequent pages (pagination).
+     - Fetching subsequent pages (pagination) only when more items are available.
      - Applying search terms (if configured).
      - Applying dynamic filters.
      - Storing item references and their order in the local `feed_item_references` table.
      - Streaming the ordered list of `TModel` items to the UI.
+     - Tracking total remote count to prevent unnecessary API calls.

-The system works by first fetching item IDs (and potentially other minimal data) from your Supabase backend based on the configuration.
-These references are stored locally.
-The `FeedStreamNotifier` then watches this local table and fetches the full model data (using the `selectArgs`) for the referenced items, providing a reactive stream of `List<TModel>`.
+The system works by first fetching item data from your Supabase backend based on the configuration.
+The `TetherClientReturn<TModel>` response includes both the data and the total count of matching records.
+These references are stored locally, and the count is tracked to enable intelligent pagination.
+The `FeedStreamNotifier` then watches this local table and provides a reactive stream of `List<TModel>`.

+## Count Tracking and Pagination

+The feed system now includes intelligent count tracking:

+- **Total Count**: The `totalRemoteCount` tracks the total number of items available from the remote source
+- **Smart Pagination**: The `fetchMoreItems()` method only makes API calls when more items are actually available
+- **Efficient Loading**: Prevents unnecessary network requests when all items have been loaded
+- **UI Integration**: Exposes `hasMoreItems` property for controlling load more buttons and pagination UI

 ## Setting up a Regular Feed